-We are also the manager of the Salt Investment Funds, a registered managed investment scheme within which nine funds have been established.
+We are also the manager of the Salt Investment Funds, a registered managed investment scheme (scheme number SCH10872) within which nine funds have been established.
 Salt is also the investment manager of the Salt Investment Funds.

 Our and Salt's directors are currently: